skillrepos/ai-3in1/docs/architecture-index.md

 # Architecture Documentation Index

 ## Overview
-This directory contains detailed architecture diagrams for each lab in the AI 3-in-1 course.
+This directory contains detailed architecture diagrams for each lab in the Building AI Apps course.
 Each document includes:
 - **Detailed Architecture Diagram**: Complete system view with all components
 - **Presentation Slide Diagram**: Simplified diagram for teaching/slides
 - **Component Details**: Technical specifications